 Where can I find information on U.S. Federal tax credits for wind turbines?

 For residential wind turbine installations under Section 25D of the Internal Revenue Code, see IRS Form 5695 and the Instructions for IRS Form 5695.
+Also see the FAQ on Residential Clean Energy Property Credits released by the IRS in April, 2024 (FS-2024-15).
+The IRA-Related Tax Guidance and Taxpayer IRA Resource Hub web pages provide further information.

 The U.S. Internal Revenue Service (IRS) Notice 2015-4 requires that small and medium distributed wind turbines, with a nameplate capacity of 100 kW and less, be certified in order to qualify for the ITC, set at 30% at the time of writing.
 The guidance requires that qualifying wind turbine manufacturers maintain certification to either: